SaltsmanJ/GAME2338/playtesting_one.md

 # Playtest for Spacious

 * AppsLightCompany
-* Not availabe
+* Not available
 * [Spacious](https://appslightcompany.itch.io/spacious)

-**Question:** During your playtesting where the rules of the game understandable?
+**Question:** During your playtesting were the rules of the game understandable?
 If not, what was not clear.
 > _Answer:_ The rules of the game were undersnadable in the beginning, and became clearer the longer that I played.

 **Question:** During gameplay did you notice anything that shouldn't be in the game or could be removed and it wouldn't effect game play?